-We are collecting and analysing live gas data every six minutes as it is distributed through our south-east distribution network and used by our customers.
+We’re collecting and analysing live gas data every six minutes as it is distributed through our network in the south-east and used by our customers.

-- Gas demand data has been collected using 1,200 gas meter data loggers installed at our customer’s homes and businesses, recording gas consumption.
+Gas demand data has been collected using 1,200 gas meter data loggers installed at our customers’ homes and businesses to record their gas consumption.

-- Gas performance is being monitored using novel sensor technology installed at our six bespoke constructed sites; recording gas quality, flow, temperature and pressure data.
-The sites are powered using installed solar and wind generation and through existing street lighting.
+We’re using novel sensor technology at our six bespoke constructed sites to record gas quality, flow, temperature and pressure data.
+The sites are powered by installed solar and wind units installed in existing street lighting.

-- We tested downstream renewable technologies, such as heat pumps, commonly used in homes, measuring performance in various conditions to establish their potential impact on future gas demand.
+The project has also been testing downstream renewable technologies such as home heat pumps in a variety of conditions to establish their potential impact on future gas demand.

-- All data collected is managed in our innovative, real-time Cloud Data Solution.
-This system securely stores, processes and analyses the data as it communicates with the Real-Time Model.
+All of this data is managed in our innovative real-time Cloud Data Solution, which securely stores, processes and analyses the data as it communicates with the Real-Time Model.

-Our Real-Time Network Model could be rolled out across the UK and be able to react to changing trends, allowing more informed asset decisions to be made.
-Our customers could benefit as decreased gas demand reduces leakage and maintenance requirements, which will reduce costs and associated carbon emissions.
-Our project is a key step to developing energy modeling on the network, which is essential to the networks use of low carbon sources, as we seek to decarbonise the nation’s heat.
+The wider rollout of our Real-Time Network Model across the UK could help energy providers and distributors more agile and able to react to trends instantly, allowing for more informed asset decisions to be made, saving energy and money.
+Our customers could benefit as decreased gas demand reduces leakage and maintenance requirements, in turn reducing costs and carbon emissions.

 Real-Time Networks is a key step towards more advanced energy modeling on the network: a crucial factor in adding more low-carbon generation to the network as we aim to reduce ours and the UK’s carbon output to net zero.